syntaxseed/templateseed/README.md

 $tpl->setCachePath();         // Defaults to <template path>/cache or pass in a path.
 ```

-Manually set the cached copy file name (defaults to md5 of template name and data params keys):
+Manually set the cached copy file name (defaults to md5 of template name):
 ```
 $tpl->setCacheKey('headercached');
 ```